anurampalli/Domain-Aware-REST-Integration-Project/README.md

 - How to integrate ServiceNow with external systems using REST APIs
 - How to enforce **domain separation** in integrations
-- How to simulate **multi-tenant incident management** in a single instance
+- How to simulate **multi-tenant incident management** in a single instance based on authenticated user
 - How to package ServiceNow work into a **scoped app** for reusability

 ---